inerciapt/2025_inercia_pt/content/en/shader_royale.md

 ### Troubleshooting

 Sometimes the DNS resolution isn't working properly, instead of `ws://drone.alkama.com:9000` you can use `ws://37.187.21.171:9000` to avoid this issue.

+For more help on joining please ping `psenough` on discord.